nv-morpheus/Morpheus/models/model-cards/root-cause-analysis-model-card.md

 ## Model Card ++ Explainability Subcard

 ### Name example applications and use cases for this model.
-* This model is an example of customized transformer-based root cause analysis.
-It can be further fine-tuned for specific root cause analysis or predictive maintenance needs and of your enterprise using the fine-tuning scripts in the repo.
-The hyper parameters can be optimised to adjust to get the best results with your dataset.
+* The model is primarily designed for testing purposes and serves as a small pre-trained model specifically used to evaluate and validate the Root Cause Analysis pipeline.
+This model is an example of customized transformer-based root cause analysis.
+It can be used for pipeline testing purposes.
+It needs to be re-trained for specific root cause analysis or predictive maintenance needs with the fine-tuning scripts in the repo.
+The hyperparameters can be optimised to adjust to get the best results with another dataset.
 The aim is to get the model to predict some false positives that could be previously unknown error types.
-Users can use this root cause analysis method with other log types too.
+Users can use this root cause analysis approach with other log types too.
 If they have known failures in their logs, they can use them to train along with ordinary logs and can detect other root causes they weren't aware of before.

 ### Fill in the blank for the model technique.

-* This model is intended for developers that want to build and/or customize root cause analysis models.
+* This model is designed for developers seeking to test the root cause analysis pipeline with a small pre-trained model trained on a very small `kern.log` file from a DGX.

 ### Name who is intended to benefit from this model.

-* This model is intended for users who use language models for root cause analysis.
+* The intended beneficiaries of this model are developers who aim to test the functionality of the DFP pipeline using synthetic datasets

 ### Describe the model output.
 * This model output can be used as a binary result, Root cause or Ordinary